Vehicular Manslaughter Defense Lawyers in Los Angeles

 Even if the negligent act that leads to another person’s death is unintentional, vehicular manslaughter is still a serious crime.
 You may be facing considerable jail time if convicted of vehicular manslaughter, particularly if the prosecutor is able to prove that you were acting with “gross negligence” when the accident occurred.

 It is crucial to find the right defense attorney if you are being investigated for vehicular manslaughter.
-You don’t want to make any statements to the police or the DA about the accident without having an attorney present because your comments could be used against you in ways you might not anticipate.
+You don’t want to make any statements to the police or the DA about the accident without having a lawyer present because your comments could be used against you in ways you might not anticipate.

-Vehicular manslaughter occurs when someone directly causes the death of a human being by driving recklessly or in a negligent manner.
-“Recklessly” and “negligent” are very subjective terms, and that’s why it’s so important to find an experienced criminal defense lawyer to be on your side.
+Vehicular manslaughter occurs when someone directly causes the death of a human being by driving recklessly or carelessly.
+“Recklessly” and “negligent” are very subjective terms, and that’s why it’s so important to find an experienced Los Angeles criminal defense lawyer to be on your side.

-Negligence is often defined is these cases as being under the influence of drugs or alcohol.
-And reckless may include such behaviors as speeding, running a red light, or violating some other traffic law.
+Negligence is often defined in these cases as being under the influence of drugs or alcohol.
+And recklessness may include speeding, running a red light, or violating some other traffic law.

 Vehicular manslaughter may be prosecuted as a misdemeanor or a felony.
 Three factors that prosecutors consider when deciding whether to charge a defendant with misdemeanor or felony vehicular manslaughter are: